yanone/fontanimation/FILE_FORMAT.md

 ### Property Updates
 When properties are changed via UI:
 1. Direct object properties are updated
+2. If no keyframes exist for the property, `initialState` is updated
-2. Current frame keyframe is updated/created
+3. If keyframes exist, current frame keyframe is updated/created
-3. Changes are reflected immediately in rendering
+4. Changes are reflected immediately in rendering

 ### Animation Interpolation
 - Linear interpolation is used when no curve is specified